Thirteen Seasons (448-222-2

 Vazquez was later selected by the San Francisco Giants in the 15th round (447 overall) of the First-Year Player Draft.
 Later in the summer, Kevin Rivers signed a free-agent contract with the Seattle Mariners' organization.

 The 2008 squad capped off its season with the third straight NCAA Northeast Region title for the school with a 43-15 campaign that ranks as the third-best in program history and was the final of three straight 40-win seasons.
 In its first time serving as host of the tournament, Franklin Pierce captured its third striaght Northeast-10 Championship.
 A junior at the time, Mike Adams carried the Ravens through 2008, on his way to national Division II Pitcher of the Year accolades from the National Collegiate Baseball Writers Association.
-He was the first Ravens baseball player to earn a national Player/Pitcher of the Year award and the ninth athlete across all sports in Frnaklin Pierce history to earn a national award of such magnitude.
+He was the first Ravens baseball player to earn a national Player/Pitcher of the Year award and the ninth athlete across all sports in Franklin Pierce history to earn a national award of such magnitude.
 In addition, he was a consensus All-America selection, the East Region Pitcher of the Year for two organizations and Northeast-10 Co-Pitcher of the Year.

 The 2007 squad holds a place in the discussion of greatest teams in Franklin Pierce history and is the one that began talk of a dynasty in Rindge.
 That edition of the Ravens lost only four games in 30 regular season Northeast-10 games (26-4), lost just once in five games at the Northeast-10 Championship and then swept through four games at the NCAA Northeast Regional on its way to a program-best 49-11 record.
 To date, it is the only team in program history to pull off the trifecta of capturing the Northeast-10 regular season title, the Northeast-10 postseason title and the NCAA Regional title.
 At the conclusion of the season, pitcher/designated hitter Keith Renaud was selected as the Northeast-10 Player of the Year.
 The summer after the 2007 campaign was the third time multiple players from Franklin Pierce were taken in the draft.